Particular/ServicePulse/docs/frontend/platform-health-page.md

 For shared frontend mock and Vitest workflow, see `docs/frontend/testing-basics.md`.

+This page is also the canonical reference for shared platform topology scenarios used across Platform health and the capability-card docs.

 ## Overview

 The Platform health page provides instance-level visibility across the ServiceControl platform.